Terms of Business

 “Contract” means the contract for the provision of the services consisting solely of these Conditions.

-“Client” means an individual or entity named in the Proposal Document, and where more than one individual or entity is named the Client means all individuals or entities as so named and in such circumstances the Client shall be jointly and severally liable and references to Client contained in these Conditions shall be read as Clients.
+“Client” means an individual or entity named in the Proposal document, letter of engagement or invoice, and where more than one individual or entity is named the Client means all individuals or entities as so named and in such circumstances the Client shall be jointly and severally liable and references to Client contained in these Conditions shall be read as Clients.

-“Proposal” means the proposal document which is provided to the Client by the Company.
+“Proposal” means the proposal document or email which is provided to the Client by the Company.

 means the specifications for the provision of the services provided to the Client by the Company as set out in Schedule 1.